 Students should NOT take this class if they:

-- Can’t stand getting their shoes, hands, or clothes dirty, or dislike sitting on the bare ground.
+- Can’t stand getting their shoes, hands, or clothes dirty.

 - Hate being around insects, sweat, pollen, and covering a lot of territory on foot.

-- Do not like to clean, organize, carry, and keep careful inventory.
+- Do not like to clean, organize, carry, take care of equipment, and keep careful inventory.

-Special Safety Concerns: BEES, WASPS, ANTS, POLLEN, MOLD, EGGS, NUTS, GLUTEN, LATEX… please be SURE to email me directly with health concerns about allergies, so we can consider carefully the safety of your child in a classroom environment with many of these triggers unavoidably present.
+Special Safety Concerns: BEES, WASPS, ANTS, POLLEN, MOLD, EGGS, NUTS, GLUTEN, LATEX… please email me directly with health concerns about allergies, so we can plan carefully for the safety of your child in a classroom environment with many of these triggers unavoidably present.

 - A lined composition book (NO SPIRALS!).